spatie/lighthouse-php/docs/usage/configuring-a-run.md

     ->run();
 ```

+Optionally, you can pass a `cpuSlowdownMultiplier` as an int to `throttleCpu()`.
+The higher the number, the more throttling is applied.
+You'll find more information on this number [in the lighthouse docs](https://github.com/GoogleChrome/lighthouse/blob/main/docs/throttling.md#cpu-throttling).

 ## Customize the Lighthouse configuration

 To have fine-grained control of which options will be sent to lighthouse, you can pass an array of options to  `withConfig`.